Kirill-Bugaev/awesome-arrowlain-wibar/README.md

 ## Introduction

 This wibar is an extension for Awesome WM.
-It allows you to monitor system and hardware state, current weather and forecast, mailboxes, etc. See [screenshots][] scetion below for a demonstration of wibar capabilities.
+It allows you to monitor system and hardware state, current weather and forecast, mailboxes, etc. See [screenshots][] section below for a demonstration of wibar capabilities.

 The most laborious part is configuring widgets is described in [configuration][] section.